TEFAP: The Emergency Food Assistance Program

 How Do Americans Qualify For The Emergency Food Assistance Program?

 The government requires people to meet certain eligibility terms so they can provide them with the benefits of whatever program these people apply for.
 The same works for The Emergency Food Assistance Program.
+For TEFAP, the main qualifying terms rely on the applicants’ income.
+Basically, an applicant must have an income that is not more than a certain maximum to receive TEFAP benefits.
+Often, states will compare an applicant’s income with the state median income.

 Supplemental Nutrition Assistance Program (SNAP)

+Formerly known as “food stamps”, SNAP aims to help low-income families and individuals buy high-quality food.
+Anyone earning less than 130% of the federal poverty level may be eligible for SNAP.
 Also, the household assets or resources, such as bank accounts, must be lower than a specific amount.
 And lastly, this program is only available for US citizens and people with eligible immigration status.
-Make sure to check with your state SNAP office for the most up-to-date information on eligibility, since COVID-19 relief measures have eased some requirements.
+Make sure to check with your state SNAP office for the most up-to-date information on eligibility!

 Low-Income Home Energy Assistance Program (LIHEAP)